-Note: These procedures will not apply to grantees whose normal consolidated plan/action plan submission deadline is more than 60 days after HUD announcement of FY 2016 formula allocation amounts; those grantees should have sufficient time to revise their plans to match actual allocation amounts prior to the due date for their plan.
+Note: These procedures will not apply to grantees whose normal consolidated plan/action plan submission deadline is more than 60 days after HUD announcement of FY 2017 allocation amounts; those grantees should have sufficient time to revise their plans to match actual allocation amounts prior to the due date for their plan.

-I. Revised Submission Dates for FY 2016 Action Plans for Formula Funding programs: CDBG, ESG, HOME, HOPWA
+I. Revised Submission Dates for FY 2017 Action Plans for CDBG, ESG, HOME, HOPWA

-Grantees are advised not to submit their consolidated plan/action plan until after the FY 2016 formula allocations have been announced.
-Grantees due to submit a new 3-5 year consolidated plan in FY 2016 should refrain from submitting the overall consolidated plan as well as the FY 2016 action plan contained within the overall document.
+Grantees are advised not to submit their consolidated plan/action plan until after the FY 2017 allocations have been announced.
+Grantees due to submit a new 3-5-year consolidated plan in FY 2017 should refrain from submitting the overall consolidated plan as well as the FY 2017 action plan contained within the overall document.
 HUD cannot complete its review of the overall consolidated plan components independent of the current year's action plan component.
-Once HUD informs grantees of their FY 2016 formula funding allocation amounts, each grantee should, prior to submission, ensure that the actual FY 2016 allocation amounts are reflected in the form SF-424, in the description of resources and objectives, and in the description of activities to be undertaken (or, for states, the method of distribution).
+Once HUD informs grantees of their FY 2017 funding allocation amounts, each grantee should, prior to submission, ensure that the actual FY 2017 allocation amounts are reflected in the form SF-424, in the description of resources and objectives, and in the description of activities to be undertaken (or, for states, the method of distribution).
 It may be necessary for a grantee to revise its action plan before submission to HUD.

-An affected grantee may delay submission of its consolidated plan or action plan to HUD until 60 days after the date allocations are announced, or until August 16, 2016 (whichever comes first).
+An affected grantee may delay submission of its consolidated plan or action plan to HUD until 60 days after the date allocations are announced, or until August 16, 2017 (whichever comes first).
 This delay will give a grantee time to revise its action plan to incorporate actual allocation amounts, and to conduct any additional citizen participation, if necessary.

-For example, if HUD were to announce the FY 2016 allocation amounts to grantees on February 15, 2016:
+For example, if HUD were to announce the FY 2017 allocation amounts to grantees on April 28, 2017:

-- For grantees with January 1 April 1 program year start dates, their normal plan submission date would have been before the date that HUD announced allocation amounts.
-These grantees would be able to postpone submission of their consolidated plan/action plan until April 15, 2016. - For grantees with May 1 and June 1 program year start dates, their normal plan submission date would be less than 60 days after HUD's announcement of allocation amounts.
-These grantees would also be able to postpone submission of their consolidated plan/action plan until April 15, 2016. - Grantees with July 1 and later program year start dates would have more than 60 days between the date of announcement of allocations and the normal submission deadline for their consolidated plan/action plan.
+- For grantees with January 1 June 1 program year start dates, their normal plan submission date would have been before the date that HUD announced allocation amounts.
+These grantees would be able to postpone submission of their consolidated plan/action plan until June 26, 2017. - For grantees with July 1 and August 1 program year start dates, their normal plan submission date would be less than 60 days after HUD's announcement of allocation amounts.
+These grantees would also be able to postpone submission of their consolidated plan/action plan until June 26, 2017. - Grantees with September 1 and October 1 program year start dates would have more than 60 days between the date of announcement of allocations and the normal submission deadline for their consolidated plan/action plan.
 These grantees would be expected to submit their plan on time.

-However, in no case may a consolidated plan/action plan be submitted to HUD later than August 16, 2016.
-Failure to submit an action plan for FY 2016 by August 16, 2016, will result in the automatic loss of FY 2016 CDBG funds to the grantee.
+However, in no case may a consolidated plan/action plan be submitted to HUD later than August 16, 2017.
+Failure to submit an action plan for FY 2017 by August 16, 2017, will result in the automatic loss of FY 2017 CDBG funds to the grantee.
 This requirement is established by statute, and HUD cannot waive the August 16 submission deadline.
-Funding under other CPD formula programs is not subject to this deadline but, since virtually all CPD formula grantees receive CDBG funding, the CDBG submission requirement effectively establishes the deadline for submission of action plans.
+Funding under other CPD programs are not subject to this deadline but, since virtually all CPD grantees receive CDBG funding, the CDBG submission requirement effectively establishes the deadline for submission of action plans.